jemarq04/bash-argparse/README.md

 program, for example, you must provide a comma-separated list of the flag names.
 You could run something like `./setup.py --int-flags="-n/--num,--minmax"` and it would create everything necessary for your program to have an integer flag that uses `-n/--num` and another that uses `--minmax`.
 The script also has the `--add-help` flag, which will add a `-h/--help` flag into your program that will print an automatically generated usage and help message.
 Again, this will be explained more in detail in 'Functions'.
+Similarly, there is an `add-version` flag that will add the `--version` flag into your program.
 Lastly, just provide a name for the output file for the `progname` positional argument, and the file will be created for you.

 All that's left is going into the program the script has created and editing the lines, where appropriate, labeled with the comment `#editme`.
 (I search through my file for instances of `editme` and edit where I'd like.)
 Then you're all set!